clauswilke/dataviz/docs/pitfalls_of_color_use.md

 # Common pitfalls of color use

-**Introductory paragraph**
+Color can be an incredibly effective tool to enhance data visualizations.
+At the same time, poor color choices can ruin an otherwise excellent visualization.
+Color needs to be applied to serve a purpose, it must be clear, and it must not distract.

 ## Encoding too much or irrelevant information

-**Introductory sentences**

-Consider Figure \@ref(fig:popgrowth-vs-popsize-colored).
-It shows population growth versus population size for all 50 US states and the Districut of Columbia.
-We have attempted to encode each state by its own color, but the result is not very useful.
-Even though we can guess which state is which by looking at the colored points and the legend, we cannot reliably match the point colors to the colors in the legend.
-There are simply too many of them, and they are too similar to each other.
-And even if it were possible to perform this matching by carefully inspecting the colored points one by one, it would certainly not be easy.
-Therefore, this visualization defeats the purpose of coloring.
+One common mistake is trying to give color a job that is too big for it to handle, by encoding too many different items in different colors.
+As an example, consider Figure \@ref(fig:popgrowth-vs-popsize-colored).
+It shows population growth versus population size for all 50 U.S. states and the District of Columbia.
+I have attempted to identify each state by giving it its own color.
+However, the result is not very useful.
+Even though we can guess which state is which by looking at the colored points in the plot and in the legend, it takes a lot of effort to go back and forth between the two to try to match them up.
+There are simply too many different colors, and many of them are quite similar to each other.
+Even if with a lot of effort we can figure out exactly which state is which, this visualization defeats the purpose of coloring.
 We should use color to enhance figures and make them easier to read, not to obscure the data by creating visual puzzles.

-(ref:popgrowth-vs-popsize-colored) Population growth from 2000 to 2010 versus population size in 2000, for all 50 US states and the Discrict of Columbia.
-Every state is marked in a different color, but it is not possible to reliably match the colors in the legend to the dots in the scatter plot.
+(ref:popgrowth-vs-popsize-colored) Population growth from 2000 to 2010 versus population size in 2000, for all 50 U.S. states and the Discrict of Columbia.
+Every state is marked in a different color.
+Because there are so many states, it is very difficult to match the colors in the legend to the dots in the scatter plot.

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/popgrowth-vs-popsize-colored-1.png" alt="(ref:popgrowth-vs-popsize-colored)" width="672" />
 <p class="caption">(\#fig:popgrowth-vs-popsize-colored)(ref:popgrowth-vs-popsize-colored)</p>
 </div>

 As a rule of thumb, qualitative color scales work best when there are three to five different categories that need to be colored.
-Once we reach eight to ten different categories, the colors by necessity become too similar to each other and the reader cannot easily match colors to categories anymore.
-For the dataset of Figure \@ref(fig:popgrowth-vs-popsize-colored), it is probably best to forego color alltogether and to identify states with text labels, even if this means we have to leave some states unidentified (Figure \@ref(fig:popgrowth-vs-popsize-bw)).
+Once we reach eight to ten different categories or more, the task of matching colors to categories becomes too burdensome to be useful, even if the colors remain sufficiently different to be distinguishable in principle.
+For the dataset of Figure \@ref(fig:popgrowth-vs-popsize-colored), it is probably best to use color only to indicate the geographic region of each state and to identify individual states by direct labeling, i.e., by placing appropriate text labels adjacent to the data points (Figure \@ref(fig:popgrowth-vs-popsize-bw)).
+Even though we cannot label every individual state without making the figure too crowded, direct labeling is the right choice for this figure.
+In general, for figures such as this one, we don't need to label every single data point.
+It is sufficient to label a representative subset, for example a set of states we specifically want to call out in the text that will accompany the figure.
+We always have the option to also provide the underlying data as a table if we want to make sure the reader has access to it in its entirety.

 (ref:popgrowth-vs-popsize-bw) Population growth from 2000 to 2010 versus population size in 2000.
-Unlike Figure \@ref(fig:popgrowth-vs-popsize-colored), I have now shown all states in black and have directly labeled a subset of states.
-All states with very large or very small population size in 2000 or with very large population growth are labeled.
-Among the remaining states, an arbitrary subset is labeled to provide context, while others have been left unlabeled to keep the figure from overcrowding.
+In contrast to Figure \@ref(fig:popgrowth-vs-popsize-colored), I have now colored states by region and have directly labeled a subset of states.
+The majority of states have been left unlabeled to keep the figure from overcrowding.

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/popgrowth-vs-popsize-bw-1.png" alt="(ref:popgrowth-vs-popsize-bw)" width="816" />